Scalar field in Bianchi type-I cosmology with Lyra's geometry: Introduction

 \section{Introduction}

 This work dedicated to study modified Riemann geometry in context of cosmological models.
 Originally, after Einstein’s ground breaking work, Weyl sought to unify gravity and the electromagnetic field by generalizing Riemannian geometry \cite{1}.
 However, Weyl’s theory was not widely accepted, as it contradicted several well-established observational results.
 In 1951, Lyra proposed a modification of Riemannian geometry that closely resembles Weyl’s theory\cite{2}.
 Lyra’s approach maintains a metric-preserving connection, similar to that of Riemannian geometry.
 He introduced a gauge function into the otherwise structure-less manifold.
 Lyra’s theory was further developed by Sen \cite{3}, Halford \cite{4}, Sen and Dunn \cite{5}, Sen and Vanstone \cite{6}, and many others.
 In \cite{3}, Sen considered a static spherically symmetric cosmological model based on Lyra’s geometry.
 After the discovery and further confirmation of late time accelerated mode of expansion \cite{7,8,9} different attempts are being made to explain this new found phenomenon.
-Several approaches have been proposed to solve this problem such as introducing a repulsive force such as cosmological constant \cite{10,11}, quintessence \cite{12,13}, Chaplygin gas \cite{14,15}, etc., known as dark energy in the R.H.S. of Einstein system of equations others change the geometry of space-time introducing higher order invariants of gravitational field giving rise to $f (R)$ theory \cite{16}, etc. We exploiting Lyra’s geometry in cosmology in our work \cite{17,18,19,20}.
-Cosmological models in Lyra’s geometry for Bianchi type-I space-time were considered in \cite{21} and \cite{22}.
-Originally, link between Lyra's geometry modification of Einstein's gravity and usage of scalar field in cosmological models was studied in Brans-Dicke theories.
-This link expressed in equality of action for gravitational field in Lyra's geometry and action of Brans-Dicke scalar-tensor theory up to redesignation of gauge function $x^0$ to scalar field $\varphi$ \cite{23}.
-Description of dark energy and accelerating expansion of universe in Lyra's geometry background was tested in \cite{24}.
-Scalar field in Lyra geometry also was studied in work \cite{25}.
-But scalar field was used like source in right side of Einstein equation, excluding equation of motion of scalar field.
-Also scalar field used in cosmological inflation models \cite{26} and for modeling dark energy (K-essence models) \cite{27}.
-In our study we taking to account equation of motion and conservation of energy momentum tensor.
-We consider naive scenario when scalar field takes in standard form without influence of Lyra's geometry.
-In future works we hope to construct scalar field theory with Lyra's geometry aspects.
-Recently, role of nonlinear spinor field in the evolution of the BI universe with Lyra geometry was studied in \cite{28}.
-In this paper we extend that duty for scalar field.
-The structure of this paper is organized as follows: In Sec.
-2 we present the basic field equations in a number of subsections.
-In Section 2 Lyra’s geometry is briefly introduced.
-In Section 3 we have discussed the scalar field.
-Bianchi type-I anisotropic cosmological model was introduced and scalar field equations corresponding to this model was derived in Section 2.
-In Section 4 we present solutions Einstein field equations with several potentials of scalar field.
-In Sec.
-5 corresponding field equations were solved taking into account equation of state.
-Finally, main conclusions of the present study and further plans are summarized in Sec.
-6.
+Several approaches have been proposed to solve this problem.
+While some researchers introduced a repulsive force such as cosmological constant \cite{10,11}, quintessence \cite{12,13}, Chaplygin gas \cite{14,15}, etc., known as dark energy in the R.H.S. of Einstein system of equations, others changed the geometry of space-time introducing higher order invariants of gravitational field giving rise to $f(R)$ \cite{16}, $f(R,\,T)$ \cite{17}, Gauss-Bonnet theory \cite{18}, etc. Lyra’s geometry was exploited by different authors \cite{19,20,21,22}.
+Cosmological models in Lyra’s geometry for Bianchi type-I space-time were considered in \cite{23} and \cite{24}.